pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ### Sample Survival Curves and their Marginal Expected Survival Trajectory.

+We now plot these individual risk profiles and marginalise across the predicted survival curves.

 ```{code-cell} ipython3
 cm_subsection = np.linspace(0, 1, 120)
 colors_m = [cm.Purples(x) for x in cm_subsection]